 HMRC's International Manual permits two FX-translation methods for foreign-property income.

 The choice is yours; the constraint is consistency.
 Pick one method at the start of the tax year and apply it to every foreign-property transaction in that year.
-Switching mid-year (some transactions on spot, others on monthly average) is methodology drift, which generates an HMRC enquiry risk if the inconsistency is spotted.
+Switching mid-year (some transactions on spot, others on monthly average) is methodology drift, and generates an HMRC enquiry risk if the inconsistency is spotted.
 You can change method between tax years (spot in 2026/27, monthly average in 2027/28) as long as each year is internally consistent.

 Foreign tax credit: claimed at final declaration, NOT at quarterly update